 - Dairy foods or foods containing milk, cream, butter (though ghee is okay instead of butter).
 While this may not actually weaken your system, most adults are more prone to getting colds when they eat dairy foods, since those foods crate congestion by generating lots of mucus, and eating them makes it harder to get over a cold.

 The things on this list not only reduce your vitality day to day, but especially should be avoided if you are recovering from an illness.
 If any of these things continue in your life, your immune system can become worn down, stunted, suppressed.
 In fact, most people in modern urban or suburban life probably have diminished immune systems.
-To solve this problem you may need to change your lifestyle or your frame of mine.
+To solve this problem, you may need to change your lifestyle or your frame of mind.
 You may need to grieve a loss that you have not truly accepted.
 You may need to change a job.

-And pay attention to rebuilding the immune system.
+Pay attention to rebuilding the immune system.
 One of the byproducts of our fast pace, highly electronic culture is disconnection from our body’s rhythms, from the basics that make us feel good.
 The things above are all stresses that make you more likely to get sick, but they also confuse your natural inner knowledge of what you need and want.
-As a child we all naturally gravitate toward those things that make us laugh and have fun.
+As a child, we all naturally gravitate toward those things that make us laugh and have fun.
 These things help us.
 The negative things push you away from being able to find them.

 Every step you take toward improving your immune system will help draw you back to the fundamental rhythms and health of your body.
 In our modern life, we sometimes need to step away and find our natural rhythms again.
 Does eliminating all these things seem like an impossible change?
 Try starting with just a few of the items on the list and observe any changes you experience.
 Do you feel better the next day?
 The next week?